 This article presents some practical ESL activity and game ideas for teaching beginners how to ask basic questions about time.
 Feel free to use these ideas as a stand-alone ESL lesson plan, or to supplement an existing one on a similar or related grammar topic.

 The board below is one example of how to introduce different present simple question constructions about time and routine.
 Step through each type of question, write the beginning part and elicit different endings and sample answers from your students.
 If you're an iOS or Android user, try this lesson out on the TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 Try to elicit as much as possible for the first part of this activity.
-With your students' help, you will create your daily timetable.
-Start by drawing a table on the board with the column headings task and time.
-Then elicit common tasks from the students along with the average duration of these activities and fill out the table with these ideas.
+With your students' help, you will create your daily schedule on the board.
+Start by drawing a table with the column headings task and time.
+Next, elicit some everyday activities from the students, along with a duration and complete the table with these ideas.
 After they have helped you finish your timetable, tell the students to create their schedule for today.